Lalerie/Lalerie/README.md

 🐱‍👤 SQL, Python, Tableau, Statistics, Data visualization

-🎨 Fun fact: I spend more time balancing charts colour palettes then coding
+🎨 Fun fact: the word 'profiterole' is a descendant of the word 'profit'.

 📫 Contact me